-- Any Southwestern student may nominate themselves or any other Southwestern College student between April 1st and April 10th. - Nominations are submitted to the Student and Career Services Director.

-• Nominees are confirmed (nominees must be willing participants) and then posted to the student body by email, Populi and bulletin board prior to April 10th.
+- Any Southwestern student may nominate themselves or any other Southwestern College student between April 1st and April 10th. - Nominations are submitted to the Dean of Student Affairs. - Nominees are confirmed (nominees must be willing participants) and then posted to the student body by email, Populi and bulletin board prior to April 10th.